Narcissism: Normalization of narcissistic behaviors

 Some commentators contend that the American populace has become increasingly narcissistic since the end of World War II.
-People compete mightily for attention.
-In social situations they tend to steer the conversation away from others and toward themselves.
+According to sociologist Charles Derber, people pursue and compete for attention on an unprecedented scale.
 The profusion of popular literature about "listening" and "managing those who talk constantly about themselves" suggests its pervasiveness in everyday life.
-This claim is substantiated by the growth of "reality TV" programs, the growth of an online culture in which digital media, social media and the desire for fame are generating a "new era of public narcissism."
+The growth of media phenomena such as "reality TV" programs and social media is generating a "new era of public narcissism".

 Also supporting the contention that American culture has become more narcissistic is an analysis of US popular song lyrics between 1987 and 2007.
-This found a growth in the use of first-person singular pronouns, reflecting a greater focus on the self, and also of references to antisocial behavior; during the same period, there was a diminution of words reflecting a focus on others, positive emotions, and social interactions.
+This found a growth in the use of first-person singular pronouns, such as I, me, my, and mine, reflecting a greater focus on the self, and also of references to antisocial behavior; during the same period, there was a diminution of words reflecting a focus on others, positive emotions, and social interactions.
 References to narcissism and self-esteem in American popular print media have experienced vast inflation since the late 1980s.
-Between 1987 and 2007 direct mentions of self-esteem in leading US newspapers and magazines increased by 4,540 per cent while narcissism, which had been almost non-existent in the press during the 1970s, was referred to over 5,000 times between 2002 and 2007.
+Between 1987 and 2007 direct mentions of self-esteem in leading US newspapers and magazines increased by 4,540 percent while narcissism, which had been almost non-existent in the press during the 1970s, was referred to over 5,000 times between 2002 and 2007.

 Individualistic vs collectivist national cultures

 Similar patterns of change in cultural production are observable in other Western states.
 For example, a linguistic analysis of the largest circulation Norwegian newspaper found that the use of self-focused and individualistic terms increased in frequency by 69 per cent between 1984 and 2005 while collectivist terms declined by 32 per cent.

-One study looked at differences in advertising between an individualistic culture, United States, and a collectivist culture, South Korea and found that in the US there was a greater tendency to stress the distinctiveness and uniqueness of the person; where as advertising in South Korean stressed the importance of social conformity and harmony.
+One study looked at differences in advertising between an individualistic culture, United States, and a collectivist culture, South Korea and found that in the US there was a greater tendency to stress the distinctiveness and uniqueness of the person; whereas advertising in South Korean stressed the importance of social conformity and harmony.
 These cultural differences were greater than the effects of individual differences within national cultures.